Back to home what is deep learning

 Hidden layer:

 The data is processed and passed to the next layer of the neural network by the input layer.
-These hidden layers process information at various levels, adapting their behaviour as new information is received.
-Deep learning networks have hundreds of hidden layers that can be used to analyse a problem from various perspectives.
+These hidden layers process information at various levels, adapting their behavior as new information is received.
+Deep learning networks have hundreds of hidden layers that can be used to analyze a problem from various perspectives.

-For instance, if you were provided a picture of an unidentified animal to categorise, you would make a comparison it to animals you are familiar with.
-For example, you would examine the shape of its eyes and ears, as well as its size, number of legs, and fur pattern.
+For instance, if a human is provided with a picture of an unidentified animal to categorize, they would make a comparison to animals they are familiar with.
+Let’s say they would examine the shape of its eyes and ears, number of legs, and body size.
+They would identify animal characteristics as follows:

 Deep neural network hidden layers function similarly.
-When a deep-learning algorithm attempts to classify an image of an animal, every one of its hidden layers methods an unique type of the animal and attempts to accurately categorise it.
+When a deep-learning algorithm attempts to classify an image of an animal, each layer will try to understand each feature of the animal and attempt to categorize it correctly.

 Output layer: